thecredibleway/thecredibleway-com/docs/faq/questions/arent-religions-the-cause-for-many-wars.md

 toc_max_heading_level: 4
 title: Aren't Religions the Cause of Wars? | Christian Apologetics
 sidebar_label: Aren't Religions the Cause of Wars?
 description: Is religion the cause for many wars?
-We challenge this common claim, exploring historical evidence, the nature of atheistic regimes, and the link between faith and objective morality.
+We challenge this common claim, exploring historical evidence, the nature of atheistic regimes and the link between faith and objective morality.
 keywords: ["Aren't religions the cause of wars?","Aren't religions the cause for so many wars","religion and war","Christianity and violence","atheism and morality","moral relativism","conscience and God","is religion dangerous"]
 ---

 # Aren't Religions the Cause of Wars?

-This is a common objection to religion in general, and Christianity in particular.
+This is a common objection to religion in general and Christianity in particular.
 Critics argue that religion is inherently divisive and violent, claiming it has caused more wars and bloodshed than any other human endeavor.
 At first glance, this accusation *seems* plausible - history has its share of conflicts involving religious factions.
 But when we look beyond slogans and headlines and into historical